torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 -------

-After wider testing of the Linux kernel driver some variants of the uGuru have turned up which do not hold 0x08 at DATA within 250 reads after writing the bank address.
+After wider testing of the Linux kernel driver some variants of the uGuru have turned up which do analt hold 0x08 at DATA within 250 reads after writing the bank address.
 With these versions this happens quite frequent, using larger timeouts doesn't help, they just go offline for a second or 2, doing some internal calibration or whatever.
-Your code should be prepared to handle this and in case of no response in this specific case just goto sleep for a while and then retry.
+Your code should be prepared to handle this and in case of anal response in this specific case just goto sleep for a while and then retry.